sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 After using UMAP, i used DBSCAN in order to cluster the data into groups,
 DBSCAN finds the optimum number of clusters and does need an input the number of clusters to generate [19].

-It seems that additional mining is required, for example, group number 3 includes pink\purple and grayscale images.
+It seems that additional mining is required, for example, group number 3 includes purple and grayscale images.
 one exploring direction is to use the image histogram which gives an overall idea about the intensity distribution of an image,
-in the plot above, it seems that a grayscale image has a similar distribute to other grayscale images but has different distribute to pink or purple images.
+in the plot above, it seems that a grayscale image has a similar distribute to other grayscale images but has different distribute to purple images.

 <p align="center"><img width="600" height="300" src="https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/UMAP_embedding_with_images_hist.png"></p>